ishaan0030/ishaan0030/README.md

  I am a second year undergrad in **Chemical Engineering** at **National Institure of Technology Durgpur** and have recently developed interest in coding and development.

- Currently learning Backend development using Nodejs, Express, ReactJS, MySQL.
+ Currently learning Backend development using Nodejs, Express, ReactJS, MongoDB.

  Am a news and cricket junkie.